RezaSadeghiWSU/Sleep-quality-in-caregivers/Source code/Readme.md

 File name: CatchDataFromE4_CaregiverSleep.R

-Description: It aggregates data of different sensors and, stores recorded data in form of datafram
+Description: It aggregates data of different sensors and stores recorded data in the form of dataframe.

-Input: heart rate, IBI, temperature, EDA of sleep records in form of csv files
+Input: heart rate, IBI, temperature, EDA of sleep records in the form of csv files.

-Output: a datafram in the form of data[[participant ID]][[week number]][[day number]]$ signal_type
+Output: a dataframe in the form of data[[participant ID]][[week number]][[day number]]$ signal_type

 ---------------------------------------------------------------------------------------------------------------------------------